CatHood0/flutter_quill_to_pdf/README.md

 Some options that can be configured:

-- `DeltaAttributesOptions` (this attributes will be applied to whole delta)
 - We can use custom fonts.
 Using `onRequestFont` functions in `PDFConverter` we can detect the font family detected, and use a custom implementation to return a `Font` valid to `pdf` package.
 - `CustomWidget`, which helps you create custom `PDF` widgets using the `Paragraph` implementation from `flutter_quill_delta_easy_parser`.
 - Optional front matter and back matter